aritchie/settings/readme.md

+# UPDATE - This library has now moved to the Shiny Framework at https://github.com/shinyorg/shiny

-﻿# ACR Settings Plugin for Xamarin and Windows
+## ACR Settings Plugin for Xamarin and Windows
 A cross platform settings plugin for Xamarin and Windows.
 Unlike other setting libraries in the wild, this library provides several unique features

 ### [SUPPORT THIS PROJECT](https://github.com/aritchie/home)